MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

  );

   /// Used to access the current value of the favicon's URI.
-  /// If a page has no favicon then this returns a nullptr [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);
+  /// If a page has no favicon then this returns a nullptr.
+  [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);

 }